Good work. You're already preparing by reading this guide.

 Once you've figured out who your wider crowd is, start letting them know you're planning on doing an equity crowdfunding round.
 Use your email newsletter, website, and social media to get a sense of whether people will invest in your company.
 Let them know it’s happening so they can save up, check with their partners, and plan their finances.
 Sussing out your cornerstone crowd and your First 50 investors is an important step, it validates whether people are willing to invest and their feedback can help you to identify what it is about your organisation that really resonates with them (and is likely to strike a chord with other investors).
 You can get your crowd to pre-register their interest by setting up a Mailchimp list (if you don’t use use MailChimp start — like — right now!).

 Preparation is key.
 Through our six week CrowdfundingU programme, we’ll help you wrap your head around what equity crowdfunding is, how it can work for you and you can effectively spread your message to your crowd and expand your following even further afield.
 We’ll get you in a great position to confidently build, run and celebrate your successful campaign with your adoring crowd.
 For more info on CrowdfundingU take a look at the next page and to sign up swing by here.

 We know crowds.
-We've been helping people in the project and equity space for the past couple of years tap into their crowds and have had hundreds of successful campaigns raise millions of dollars.
+We've helped people in both project and equity campaigns for the past couple of years tap into their crowds and have had hundreds of successful campaigns raise millions of dollars.